Vshvalogan/Simon_Game/README.md

-User Stories

-1. Choose a level

-As a player I will be able to choose a level to start by choosing a button from 3 levels.

-As a player I will know that I need to complete the level chosen to win the game.

-2. Enter the player name

-As a player I need to enter my name in a text box.

-3. Start the game

-As a player I will press the start button to begin the game.

-By clicking the start button the score should reset to zero.

-4. See the sequence

-As a player I want the game to highlight the sequence of colors one by one so that it can be memorized.

-The number of colors in the sequence should increase with each level.

-5. Repeat the sequence

-As a player I want to click the color buttons to repeat the sequence.

-As a player I want each click to be checked instantly and produce audio while I click.

-As a player I can mute the sound if I want by clicking the mute button.

-6. If a mistake is detected

-As a player I want the game to tell me when I make a mistake so that I know the game is over.

-As a player I want “Wrong” or “Game Over” to be displayed when a mistake is detected.

-7. Score to be tracked

-As a player I want the score to be tracked after each level, and if I make a mistake in a level the previous score should be displayed and the game should end.

-8. Restart easily

-As a player I can easily restart.

-When I restart it should go back to the welcome screen.

-9. High score tracking (try)

-As a player when the game ends the high score must be remembered.

-When I play again it should compare my new score and update if higher.
+Simon Game – User Stories
+1. Choose a Level

+As a player I can choose a difficulty level (Easy, Difficult, or Hard) from the welcome screen.

+Each level sets a different number of colors and lives:

+Easy → 4 colors, 2 lives

+Difficult → 6 colors, 3 lives

+Hard → 8 colors, 4 lives

+As a player I know that I need to complete 3 rounds of my chosen level to win the game.

+2. Enter Player Name

+As a player I must enter my name in the text box.

+After entering my name, I can continue to the start screen.

+3. Start the Game

+As a player I press the Start Game button to begin.

+When I start, my score resets to 0.

+The game screen is shown with the score, lives, and color buttons.

+4. See the Sequence

+As a player I see the sequence of colors highlighted one by one.

+The sequence length depends on the chosen level.

+After the sequence finishes, the status changes to "Your Turn".

+5. Repeat the Sequence

+As a player I must click the buttons in the same order as shown.

+Each click is instantly checked against the sequence.

+Each correct click plays a beep sound.

+A Mute button on the top right allows me to toggle sound on/off.

+6. Mistakes and Lives

+As a player if I click the wrong button:

+I lose one life and hear the wrong sound.

+The status shows my remaining lives.

+The same sequence is replayed for me to try again.

+If all lives are lost:

+The game ends with “Life Over – Game Ends”.

+A lose sound plays.

+7. Winning a Round

+As a player when I complete the sequence correctly:

+I win the round, my score increases based on difficulty:

+Easy → +1

+Difficult → +2

+Hard → +3

+I hear the next level sound.

+A Next Round button appears to continue.

+After winning 3 rounds in a row, I win the game:

+The status shows “🎉 You won the game!”.

+A win sound plays.

+8. Restart and Quit

+As a player I can click Play Again to restart from the start screen with score reset.

+As a player I can click Quit Game to return to the welcome screen and choose a level again.